umn-dash/latex-novice-typesetting/_episodes/03-columns-tables-and-templates.md

 ```

-We can add some borders to the table using pipes (|) in between our column parameters and horizontal lines with `\hline` rules between the row content.
+Add borders to the table using pipes (|) in between your column parameters and horizontal lines with `\hline` rules between the row content.

 ```latex
 \begin{tabular}{| c | c | c |}